3Alan/DocsMind/README.md

-# ChatText
+# DocsMind

-TODO:

-- Reduce the size of the server image.
-- input /summarize to summarize
-- input /fetch to scrape the web page
-- chat mode
-- dark mode
-- Skeleton,Loading

-ChatText is an open-source project that allows you to chat with your text.
+DocsMind is an open-source project that allows you to chat with your docs.

 ![Stack](https://skillicons.dev/icons?i=vite,react,ts,tailwind,flask)